o3de/o3de.org/content/docs/userguide/cinematics/track-view/editor-animation-curves.md

 ---
-description: ' Use the Curve Editor in &trackview-editor; to manage animations in &ALYlong;. '
+description: ' Use the Curve Editor in <guilabel>Track View</guilabel> editor to manage animations in Amazon Lumberyard. '
 title: Using Animation Curves
 ---
 # Using Animation Curves {#cinematics-track-view-editor-animation-curves}